 Because of the milder climate the Darling Downs is famous for its wineries, cheese and fruit.
 Up there they can grow apples, pears, stone fruits, berries and cherries.
 Everybody has cellar door sales, and restaurants or cafes.
 Don’t go up there for those things at Christmas time, though.
 On Christmas day we could have shot a cannon down Warwick’s main street and not hit anything.
 Boxing Day wasn’t much better.

 The other thing the Darling Downs does very well is storms.
-Rising air from the coast mixes with the cooler air and if you add a deep depression threatening to become a cyclone hovering around up in the tropics it was a perfect cocktail for another one of those regular storms.
+Rising air from the coast mixes with the cooler air and if you add a deep depression threatening to become a cyclone hovering around up in the tropics it’s a perfect cocktail for another one of those regular storms.
 On the way to Warwick we listened to the weather bureau warnings about a large storm around Stanthorpe.
 It delivered tennis ball sized hail and gale force winds.
 One farmer’s entire strawberry crop was completely wiped out, and trees were stripped of branches and leaves, or torn out of the ground altogether.
 We were told that in other spots the hail wasn’t as large, but it coated the ground like a thick blanket of snow.
 The farmers factor storm losses into their budgets here.
 The picture below was of another storm.

-There’s a tornado in there, on the horizon.
-I’ve done a close up for you.
 This happened every day.
 Even when the weather started off fine, by late afternoon the clouds had gathered around the hills, piling up into ominous moving mountains.

 Lunch at the Chinese was fun from a people-watching point of view.
 They’d prepared a buffet offering fresh prawns and oysters, and a range of Chinese food like Mongolian lamb, braised seafood and (because this is Australia) sweet and sour pork.
 The sweets table boasted a large pavlova, fruit salad, a huge bowl of local cherries, and a large store-bought tub of vanilla ice cream.
 The place was packed with families.
 Mum and dad and the kids, older couples with their parents – probably collected from their aged care centre – all enjoying lunch together.
-Although the place is licensed few people ordered much more than a mid strength beer.
+Although the place is licensed few people ordered much more than a mid-strength beer.

 On the day before Christmas we took a drive up into the hills surrounding the downs.
 That’s where most of the rain falls onto ancient, eroding hills.
 From Killarney you drive up Falls Road past a number of waterfalls within short walks of the road.
 The clouds hung around the tops of the hills, stretching ephemeral fingers down the slopes.